graysentinel/breathandblood/cairn-srd.md

 ### Abilities
 Each of the three **abilities** are used in different circumstances (see **saves**, below).

-**Strength (STR)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.
+**Blood (BLD)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.

-**Dexterity (DEX)**: Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.
+**Sight (SGT)**: Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.

-**Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+**Grit (GRT)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.

 ### Saves
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.